-Primary children are busy.
-Completing tasks and projects that demonstrate their learning help children at Wholesome Generation build self-confidence as well as a sense of responsibility in the community.
+Our wholesome youth is busy.
+Completing tasks and projects that demonstrate their learning helps learners at Wholesome Generation build self-confidence as well as a sense of responsibility in the community.
 They explore, play, and take small and big risks.
 Guided by grade-specific academic frameworks in all content areas, children are given access to grand explorations of the world, and ways to think through complex problems leading to creative solutions.
 Through big studies, students actively research relevant content, discover new ideas and questions and develop their own theories.
-In keeping with Wholesome Generation’s mission and values, teachers in our Primary Program bring an intrinsic belief in the power and beauty of each child’s unique processes of learning.
+In keeping with Wholesome Generation’s mission and values, teachers in our Elementary program bring an intrinsic belief in the power and beauty of each child’s unique processes of learning.

 At Wholesome Generation, each child accepts personal responsibility for learning.
 Learning that sticks occurs through acts of concentrated effort, filled with imaginative flights, flexible thought, and critical summation.
-Creative, activist, and innovative responses are cultivated through the rich integration of the arts and core academic content at Wholesome Generation.
+Creative, activist, and innovative responses are cultivated through the rich integration of the arts and core academic content at WG.
 In response to learning, children create artifacts and produce musical, dramatic and movement representations.
 Children also curate displays and spaces, enhancing their aesthetic sensibilities, while developing independence and collaborative habits.
-The result may be a fine arts model in our Community School, a formal portrait of an American activist, a new systemic solution for recycling, or a kindergarten dance of Where the Wild Things Are.
+The result may be a fine arts model in our Community School, a formal portrait of an American activist, a new systemic solution for recycling, or a cultural dance of Where the Wild Things Are.
 The outcome is always a unique response to the understanding gathered.

 A Day in the Foxes Program

-- The primary school years are about deep inquiry and rich project work.
+- The elementary school years are about deep inquiry and rich project work.
 There is a culture of trust, openness and closeness in the classroom; making room for creative thinking and creative expression; supporting a joyful relationship to school.

 - School begins with a daily morning meeting.
 Once a week, the day begins with Community Meeting, an opportunity for teachers and students to share songs, to hear from all students, to participate together in a mindfulness practice.